PLAN YOUR VISIT

 At Cartmel we request that racegoers wear smart casual dress in the Paddock Enclosure, especially in the restaurant areas.

-Please dress for your own comfort.
+Please dress for your own comfort (and the weather!)

-Dogs are allowed in both the Paddock & Course Enclosures on all racedays – as long as they are kept on a lead at all times and are cleaned up after.
+We love dogs here at Cartmel Races and absolutely dogs are allowed in both the Paddock & Course Enclosures on all racedays – as long as they are kept on a lead at all times and are cleaned up after.
 If dogs are left in cars and are deemed to be distressed a public address announcement will be made, failure to respond will result in the dog being released.

 Restrictions may apply on a concert race day.